2010 New York Giants season: Week 17: at Washington Redskins

 Hoping to clinch a playoff spot the Giants bused to FedExField for a division rivalry rematch against the Redskins.
 The Giants took the lead as kicker Lawrence Tynes hit a 20-yard field goal.
-This was followed by Brandon Jacobs getting a 2-yard TD run.
-The lead was narrowed when QB Rex Grossman threw a 1-yard TD pass to TE Fred Davis, but the Giants extended their lead with QB Eli Manning connecting to Mario Manningham on a 92-yard TD pass.
-The lead was narrowed in the 4th quarter as Grossman completed a 64-yard TD pass to WR Anthony Armstrong, but the Giants defense held them on for the win.
+This was followed by Brandon Jacobs getting a 2-yard touchdown run.
+The lead was narrowed when quarterback Rex Grossman threw a 1-yard touchdown pass to tight end Fred Davis, but the Giants extended their lead with quarterback Eli Manning connecting to Mario Manningham on a 92-yard touchdown pass.
+The lead was narrowed in the fourth quarter as Grossman completed a 64-yard touchdown pass to wide receiver Anthony Armstrong, but the Giants defense held them on for the win.

 Despite the win, the Giants failed to make the playoffs after Green Bay defeated Chicago.
 The Giants finished their regular season with a 10–6 record.

 John Mara announced Tom Coughlin would return as head coach next season.